Hospital and Healthcare EH&S

 Operating Rooms / Surgical Suites

 Maintaining safe hospital air quality in an operating room involves supplying anesthetic gases to the patient while scavenging the waste anesthetic gas so as not to anesthetize the surgeons and OR staff.
-Oxygen, a fire and explosion hazard, must be supplied as well.
-Further, infection control must involve air filtration of particulate matter.
-Temperature must be controlled for the comfort of the surgical staff but not warm enough to encourage bacterial growth.
-Relative humidity must be controlled too; if humidity is too low, electric shock or even explosion are possible—too high and condensate can encourage mold growth.
+Also, the prevention of leaking gas supply systems is a critical factor in anesthetic gas systems.
+Oxygen, a fire and an explosion hazard must be supplied as well.
+Further, infection control must involve air filtration of particulate matter as well as anesthetic gases.
+The temperature must be controlled for the comfort of the surgical staff but not warm enough to encourage bacterial growth.
+Relative humidity must be controlled too; if humidity is too low, electric shock or even explosion is possible—too high and condensate can encourage mold growth.

 Waste Anesthesia Gas Surveys

-These exposures can occur in hospitals, out-patient surgery clinics, dental offices and veterinary hospitals.
-OSHA requires that operating room personnel be monitored for anesthetic gases and they have set specific exposure limits (PELs).
+These exposures can occur in hospitals, outpatient surgery clinics, emergency centers, medical clinics dental offices and veterinary hospitals.
+OSHA requires that operating room personnel be monitored for anesthetic gases and they have set permissible exposure limits (PELs).

 Exposure to waste anesthetic gases can be the result of leaks due to ill-fitting connections and weak or faulty tubing and hoses.
-Bad habits and lack of procedures and training are also potential culprits.
+Bad habits and lack of procedures and training are also potential culprits in infective control of anesthesia gases and operating rooms/surgical suite air quality.

 Atlantic Environmental provides waste anesthesia gas testing/sampling by monitoring individuals during their work hours.
 We use passive samplers/dosimeters, small devices that clip to the individual’s clothes and measure the rate of exposure to each type of gas/chemical.
-We interpret the results to determine if and why any exposure problems are occurring, then correct and prevent them.
+We interpret the results to determine if and why any exposure problems are occurring, then correct and prevent future overexposure.
+Where IAQ problems are identified we can provide recommendations to correct such problems.

 Ventilation Surveys for Hospital Air Quality

-The Guidelines for the Construction of Hospital and Healthcare Facilities promulgates standards for ventilation requirements in hospitals and healthcare facilities, which are adopted and enforced by many states.
-To determine if your facility meets the specifications for hospital air quality, we conduct ventilation surveys to calculate the number of air exchanges per hour.
+The Guidelines for the Construction of Hospital and Healthcare Facilities promulgates standards for ventilation requirements in Hospital and Healthcare EH&S facilities, which are adopted and enforced by many states.
+To determine if your facility meets the specifications for hospital air quality, we conduct ventilation surveys to calculate the number of air exchanges per hour (ACH).

 Personnel Exposure Monitoring